Torpedo Squadron Four – A Cockpit View of World War II

 Sample Chapter: Operation Leader: Initiation Over Norway — Download free Kindle version

 Sample Chapter: Operation Leader: Initiation Over Norway — Download free Epub version

 Book review of Torpedo Squadron Four here

-Buy paperback copy of Torpedo Squadron Four here ($13.95)
+Buy paperback copy of Torpedo Squadron Four at Amazon here ($13.95)

 Buy Ebook copy of Torpedo Squadron Four at Amazon here ($2.99)